Specialists in Dog Law | Tel: 01304 755 557

 - pet sitters

 If your query is for any of these kind of matters, we would be pleased to offer a one-off fixed price telephone call for only £60 (inc VAT) for up to 20 mins.
 Call us on 01304 755 557 during office hours to make an appointment.
 Same day appointments are sometimes available.

 This service is by telephone only and we regret that we are unable to provide this by email or letter.
 When you initially call we will ask you to tell us the name of the person or organisation that you have a dispute with so that we can carry out a conflict check.
 Provided this is clear, we will take payment in advance by debit or credit card and book the appointment for you to speak to an experienced lawyer.

 Fixed price interviews

-By prior appointment, we would be happy to meet with you at our offices in Canterbury for a fixed fee of £120 + VAT (for up to an hour consultation).
+By prior appointment, we would be happy to meet with you at our offices in Whitfield or Canterbury for a fixed fee of £240 (inc VAT) (for up to an hour consultation).
 Normally, we can see you the next working day so don’t be concerned that an appointment is going to be a long time in the future – we fully appreciate that you don’t want to wait!
 Sometimes this can even be arranged for a weekend if you have work commitments during the week.

-If you want us to come to you, or perhaps you would prefer to have a meeting via Skype, either would be possible but we would need to discuss an individual price.
+If you want us to come to you, or perhaps you would prefer to have a meeting via Zoom, either would be possible but we would need to discuss an individual price.